'It's real … please take it seriously': Rotorua mayor tests positive for Covid-19

 "I lie down to read, which I love doing, and I fall asleep, and that's not me.
 Until that's gone then I know I'm really good, but I have got cabin fever now."

-Chadwick, 73, said she kept a "very good diary" and was stringent with the Covid tracer app so she had no trouble remembering where she had been for contract tracing.
+Chadwick, 73, said she kept a "very good diary" and was stringent with the Covid tracer app so she had no trouble remembering where she had been for contact tracing.

 "When I watch anti-vaxxers I feel deeply sad about their position.